 Modernizing Maternity and Parental Employment Insurance Benefits: A Policy Brief

-Employment Insurance (EI) maternity and parental benefits must be reformed so they can better meet the needs of Canada’s changing labour market and especially the needs of women, who rely on and access these benefits the most.
+Employment Insurance (EI) maternity and parental benefits must be reformed so they can better meet the needs of workers, especially women, now and in the future of work.

 New parents who take time off to care for their children often experience a significant loss of income.
 During this time, maternity and parental benefits provided through the federal Employment Insurance (EI) program are critical, particularly for women.
 They rely on and access these benefits most often.
 Even today, they make up an overwhelming majority of parental leave benefit claimants at 84.4 percent.

 While over the years benefit options have increased, these options cover fewer workers and provide less support for less money than when the EI program was created.

 EI maternity and parental benefits are part of decent work for women

 The nonprofit sector across Canada consists of an estimated 80 percent of women workers, many of whom are the most marginalized workers in the labour market.
 ONN’s recent research has found that women in the sector tend to see lower compensation, while very few organizations offer maternity and parental benefit top-ups.
 As a result, many women workers are particularly hit with a significant loss of income when taking maternity and parental leave.
 For this reason, ONN is making 5 key recommendations.

 - Read our recommendations and associated cost analysis